Decedent Care Services - Autopsy Services

 The DCA's are trained professionals who provide a calm and supportive presence during an emotional and potentially stressful time.
 Each DCA has mortuary or science related backgrounds and degrees.

 Dr. Zhaohai Yang

-The DCS team works collaboratively with numerous departments and organizations to communicate information essential to the process that takes place after a death.
+The DCS team works collaboratively with multiple departments and organizations to communicate information essential to the process that takes place after a death.

-Prior to family contact, a Decedent Care Associate (DCA) reviews the patient’s medical record and demographic data to become familiar with information such as who is the legal next of kin (NOK).
-If necessary, the DCA will liaison with the County Coroner to determine and assist with jurisdiction.
+Prior to family contact, a Decedent Care Associate (DCA) reviews the patient's medical record and demographic data to become familiar with information such as who is the legal next of kin (NOK).
+If necessary, the DCA will contact the County Coroner to determine and assist with jurisdiction.

 The DCA meets with the clinician to discuss death certification and case options, which may include autopsy consent.